conductorpepper/night2/README.md

 A heavy refactor of my previous configuration for simplicity and cleanliness, starting almost completely from scratch.

-A flake that follows unstable.
+A single-user flake-parts flake that follows unstable.

 ## Exports

-This flake exports a few packages and modules (quality varies) that are not present in nixpkgs.
+This flake exports a few packages and [modules](./modules/) (quality varies) that are not present in nixpkgs.

 ## Acknowledgements